Volver al blog

 As pet owners, we cherish the affection our furry friends show us, often expressed through enthusiastic licking.
-However, while this behavior is endearing, it may also pose health risks, including the potential transmission of bacteria that can lead to serious infections in humans.
-Although blood infections from dogs are rare, understanding the types of infections, their symptoms, and prevention strategies is crucial for every dog owner.
+However, while this behavior is endearing, many owners ask: is dog blood dangerous to humans?
+Or can saliva transmit bacteria?
+Although direct contact with blood infection in dogs is rare, understanding the risks, symptoms, and prevention strategies is crucial for every dog owner.

 What Types of Infections Can I Get from My Dog?